greenbeanorg/homelab-docs/RESTIC-BACKUP.md

    new WireGuard-only target.
 3. `restic snapshots` — confirmed empty/healthy fresh repo.
-4. `restic backup --dry-run --verbose --compression max` against the full 221G source — validated paths/permissions without writing or touching kk1's disk.
+4. `restic backup --dry-run --verbose --compression max` against the full source dataset — validated paths/permissions without writing or touching kk1's disk.
-5. `restic_backup.sh` run manually (not via cron) inside `tmux`, so it survives an SSH drop across a run long enough to outlast a home WAN uplink.
+5. First real backup run by hand (not the wrapper script) inside a long-lived session to survive an SSH drop across a run long enough to outlast a home WAN uplink: 257,649 files / 122.115 GiB scanned, all new, 6h11m, 108.166 GiB added / 92.757 GiB stored (~14% compression).
-6. `restic_check.sh` run once the backup completed, to verify data landed intact before trusting the pipeline unattended.
+6. `restic_check.sh` run against the fresh repo — `restic check --read-data`, 5,630 packs, **no errors found** (52m34s — re-reads all data from kk1 over the WAN link, so this is the slow, thorough check, not a quick one).
+7. `restic_backup.sh` (the actual wrapper, not the raw command) run by hand to confirm the script itself works end-to-end — env sourcing, password file check, unlock, backup, forget/prune, under the account cron will run as.
+Second run found the parent snapshot and completed incrementally in 16 seconds (8 files changed, rest unmodified) — confirms steady-state nightly runtime will be seconds, not hours.
+8. Both scripts wired into TrueNAS's Cron Job UI (System Settings → Advanced → Cron Jobs) — not a hand-edited `crontab -e`, for the same boot-environment survival reasoning as §3.

 ### Dry-run performance note

 [#dry-run-performance-note](#dry-run-performance-note)

-The initial dry-run estimated ~51 minutes for 221G. `zpool iostat tank 2` during the run showed 1–2.7K read IOPS at only 80–170MB/s bandwidth — small, scattered reads rather than large sequential ones, meaning the run was **disk-seek-bound on the RAIDZ1 array**, not CPU/hashing-bound.
-Concluded not worth tuning (`--read-concurrency`, `GOMAXPROCS`) for a one-time full scan: restic's change-detection means every subsequent backup only re-reads files that actually changed, so ongoing runs should be a small fraction of this cost regardless.
+The initial dry-run estimated ~51 minutes for the full dataset.
+`zpool iostat tank 2` during the run showed 1–2.7K read IOPS at only 80–170MB/s bandwidth — small, scattered reads rather than large sequential ones, meaning the run was **disk-seek-bound on the RAIDZ1 array**, not CPU/hashing-bound.
+Concluded not worth tuning (`--read-concurrency`, `GOMAXPROCS`) for a one-time full scan — confirmed correct in practice: the second (incremental) run took 16 seconds, since restic's change-detection means every subsequent backup only re-reads files that actually changed.

 ---